Frequently Asked Questions…

 What does a Clinical Psychologist do?

 A Clinical Psychologist helps you understand how your mind works and gives you practical tools to handle life’s challenges more effectively.
-We are highly trained mental health professionals who are experts on how the mind works and what may be getting in the way of you being the person you want to be and doing the things you want to do.
+We are highly trained mental health professionals and scientists, who are experts on how the mind works and what may be getting in the way of you being the person you want to be and doing the things you want to do.
 We are trained to a high level in many different therapy styles, which means we can blend different approaches so therapy is tailored to you and your needs.
-Think of it like us having a ‘toolbox’, not just one tool like some other therapists, so we can adapt and combine therapy methods in a highly skilled, individualised way.
+Think of it like us having a ‘toolbox’, not just one tool like some therapists and counsellors, so we can adapt and combine therapy methods in a highly skilled, researched, and individualised way.

 Sessions with me offer a space where you can talk openly, feel understood, and begin to make sense of what’s going on.
 I’ll work with you so we can put the puzzle pieces together and help you find a way through your difficulties.